 KEY INSIGHTS INCLUDE:

-According to a report, approximately 30% of all youth interviewed had reported having been arrested at least once by the time they had reached 23 years of age.
-Upon a closer examination of the study, nearly half (49%) of all black men, and 40% of all males in the study had experienced a non-traffic related arrest prior to their 24th birthday.
+According to a report, approximately 30% of all youth interviewed reported having been arrested at least once by the time they had reached 23 years of age.
+Upon a closer examination of the study, nearly half (49%) of all black men, and 40% of all males in the study, had experienced a non-traffic-related arrest prior to their 24th birthday.

-It is estimated that at the national level the gross national product is reduced between $78 and $87 billion dollars by policies that prohibit the hiring workers with criminal records (Trone Private Sector and Education Advisory Council, 2017).
+It is estimated that at the national level the gross national product is reduced between $78 billion and $87 billion by policies that prohibit the hiring of workers with criminal records (Trone Private Sector and Education Advisory Council, 2017).

-According to the Bureau of Justice Statistics, approximately 32% of arrests records in the FBI database lack any corresponding court data that provides accurate case disposition information.
+According to the Bureau of Justice Statistics, approximately 32% of arrest records in the FBI database lack any corresponding court data that provides accurate case disposition information.